 Waubonsie Valley Physical Education Dance Classes

 The Waubonsie Valley Physical Education Department offers dance as an option for students junior and senior year.
 Students can sign-up for dance 1st, 2nd, and 4th quarter.
 During 3rd quarter, R.A.D. (self-defense) is offered in the dance track.
 The dance classes include: Jazz, Dance of the Decades, On Broadway, Hip Hop, and Tap.
 Students dance 3 days a week learning and practicing choreography specific to the dance unit.
-One day a week there is an emphasis on cardiovascular endurance through activities such as Zumba, step aerobics, Turbokick, Tabata, speed ladders, etc. Every Friday, students practice yoga to improve strength and flexibility while learning methods to become more mindful.
+One day a week (Warrior Wednesday) there is an emphasis on cardiovascular endurance through activities such as Zumba, step aerobics, Turbokick, Tabata, speed ladders, etc. Every Friday, students practice yoga to improve strength and flexibility while learning methods to become more mindful.

 1. Demonstrate knowledge and skills in dance units, cardiovascular activities, body weight exercises, strength training, and yoga

 2. Participate daily in moderate to vigorous intensity activity meeting the American Heart Association's weekly recommendations for physical fitness

 3. Evaluate the effects of fitness choices and heredity on wellness